-In addition to the foregoing proposals, members of our management will be available to review and discuss our auditor's report and consolidated financial statements for our fiscal year ended March 31, 2018.
+In addition to the foregoing proposals, members of our management will be available at the Meeting to review and discuss our auditor's report and consolidated financial statements for our fiscal year ended March 31, 2023.

-Shareholders of record (including shares held through a bank, broker or other nominee that is a shareholder of record) at the close of business on November 16, 2018, are entitled to vote at the Meeting.
+Shareholders of record (including shares held through a bank, broker or other nominee that is a shareholder of record) at the close of business on November 21, 2023, are entitled to vote at the Meeting.
 All shareholders are cordially invited to attend the Annual General Meeting in person.